 If the EC votes to deny the request, or the vote results in a tie vote, then the AAPL Executive Vice President shall notify the requestor that his request has been turned down.
-The reasons for rejecting the request shall not be divulged to the party making the request.
+The reasons for rejecting the request may be divulged to the party making the request at the discretion of the EC.